Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 4. The user is directed to the GitHub issue creation page with all context data pre-populated
 5. This helps to accurately track and resolve issues with the AI responses

+## Enhanced Bylaw Linking

+The system now provides improved bylaw linking functionality:

+1. XML tags in AI responses are processed to convert `<BYLAW_URL>By-law 2023-060-RE</BYLAW_URL>` tags to HTML hyperlinks
+2. The system now checks for the presence of an original document URL in the bylaw metadata
+3. When available, links will point directly to the original PDF document using the `urlOriginalDocument` field
+4. When no original document URL is available, links fall back to the bylawViewer.html interface
+5. This provides users with direct access to official documents whenever possible

 ## Optimized Two-Step Prompt System

 The system uses a cost-efficient multi-step approach for processing by-laws information: